wmamills/xilinx-lab-stuff/program-flash-kv260/README.txt

 == program_flash ==

-This set of scripts to program a Kira SOM.
+This set of scripts to program a Kria SOM.

 These scripts use the program_flash program from the Xilinx tools.
 At the time of writing this was using 2021.2 versions.